 Trading on Stocks And Indices

 There is a difference between trading in stocks and trading in indices.
 There are many different indices that you can trade on in the binary options arena.
 These include popular indexes like the NASDAQ, The Dow 30 and the FTSE 100.

 It may be that you know that the top stocks are doing particularly well or a particular sector is doing well.
-Often these indexes are made up of a number of companies from the same industry.
-If you prefer instead to invest your money trading in one particular stock or a number of stocks then you can choose stocks as opposed to indices.
+Often these indexes are made up of some companies from the same industry.
+If you prefer instead to invest your money trading in one particular stock or some stocks, then you can choose stocks as opposed to indices.

-Most traders find that they lean towards a particular asset type and you might find that you have your own particular favourite.
-Some might use the opportunity to make hay whilst the sun shines when there are particular factors affecting the markets.
-Whatever you choose you should understand the markets you are trading in and understand that the markets can change in a very short space of time.
+Most traders find that they lean towards a particular asset type and you might see that you have your specific favourite.
+Some might use the opportunity to make hay while the sun shines when specific factors are affecting the markets.
+Whatever you choose you should understand the markets you are trading in and know that the markets can change in a short space of time.

 Shelly is proud of her current position as Head of Brand for a well-known organisation that owns several brokerages in the trading sector.
 She’s consulted for us since 2015 and readers can benefit from her insider knowledge of how brokers work.
 Learn more.